Appendix A: Parameters and Further Information

 Table A.1 sets out the State population series used in this Budget Paper.

-These are based on the medium assumptions used in the ABS Population Projections, 2006‑2101 (cat. no. 3222.0).
+The mortality assumptions are based on the medium assumptions used in the ABS Population Projections, 2012‑2101 (cat. no. 3222.0).
 In these assumptions, a continuing decline in mortality rates across Australia, with state differentials persisting, is assumed.
-Overall, mortality is assumed to decline to the year 2015, at the rate observed over the period 1971‑2005, from the level observed in the latest death registration data for 2011.
+Overall, life expectancy is assumed to improve to the year 2017 at the rate observed over the period 1981 to 2011.

 Net overseas migration